ros-navigation/docs.nav2.org/configuration/packages/configuring-behavior-server.rst

   ============== =============================

   Description
     Maximum deceleration limit (m/s^2).
 Negative value.
-This effects the speed increasing of the robot as we move backwards.
+This parameter limits the rate at which speed decreases when moving backward.

 :backup.minimum_speed: